26 Jul EUROPA-PARK | BEST THEME PARK IN EUROPE!

-If you have kids and you’re looking for an awesome day out, we have a weekend tip your child(ren) will love!
-Oh, and we think you are going to like it too!
-We sent Elke’s sister Miriba and her family to Germany’s Europa-Park in Germany.
+If you have kids and you’re looking for an awesome day out, we have a weekend trip your child(ren) will love!
+This theme park has been voted the best in Europa, eight times!
+We checked out Germany’s Europa-Park in Rust, Germany.

 It took 9 months to build this ride and more than a thousand people worked on the project.

-At Europa-Park there are enough rides to keep you going for a whole weekend but the first ride me and my family tried was the new “Voletarium“.
+At Europa-Park there are enough rides to keep you going for a whole weekend but one of the first rides we tried was “Voletarium“.
 It’s located near the entrance and is officially the biggest flying theater in Europe.
-If you can’t make it first thing in the morning, it is possible to get a so called “time-ticket“ which gives you a time slot to which you can come back have almost no waiting time.
-The Voletarium is the most expensive attraction in the park and we already got a taste of that while waiting.
-The hallways were magnificently decorated and as we arrived at the starting point, we didn’t have the feeling to have waited very long.
-When you take your seat in front of the 425 m² screen, you see a short film shot from a bird’s-eye perspective and because the seats are moving and the screen is so close you really have the feeling you’re flying!
-The shots are all filmed by drones or helicopters and all in high definition quality.
+TIP: If you can’t make it first thing in the morning, it is possible to get a so called “time-ticket“ which gives you a time slot to which you can come back have almost no waiting time.

 Europa-Park for younger kids

-After that we tried “Arthur“, a ride which is not only great for kids but also for their parents.
-The waiting area is not as nice as at the Voletarium but they have a great locker system so you don’t have to worry about your belongings while enjoying the fun.
+One of the first attractions you must run to is “Arthur“, a ride which is not only great for kids but also for their parents.
+The waiting area has a cafe1, shop, and playground for very small kids.
+There is great locker system so you don’t have to worry about your belongings while enjoying the fun.
 You fly over the Minimoys world that is related to the movie “Arthur and the Minimoys“.

 A lot of rides have water involved and are great fun if it’s hot, such a the Tiroler Wildwasserbahn, Fjort Rafting or the Altantica Supersplash.
 All three rides are worth waiting but you can get really wet.
 Therefore it is always useful to bring some towels (or even a rain jacket believe it or not).
-Not everything in the park is fast and bumpy, there are also a lot of spots that are magical and calm such as the fairytail forest.
+Not everything in the park is fast and bumpy, there are also a lot of spots that are magical and calm such as the fairytale forest.
 There are even some countries that have attractions especially designed for smaller kids such as the bumper cars in Holland or almost every ride in Ireland that includes a nice playground with big slides.
+Our son of 5 loved the Pirates of Batavia, a fun boat-ride with an impressive decor.

-Unlike many other attraction parks it’s also allowed to bring your own food & drinks
+Unlike many other attraction parks it’s also allowed to bring your own food & drink

 Food & Drink

 For lunch you can stop at one of the various eating spots the park has on offer.
 A lot of the countries offer country specific food such as poffertjes in Holland or a crusty pizza in Italy.
-Unlike many other attraction parks it’s also allowed to bring your own food & drinks so there are a lot of picknick spots around the park to enjoy your lunch.
+Unlike many other attraction parks it’s also allowed to bring your own food & drinks.
+Therefore you’ll find a lot of picnic spots around the park to enjoy your lunch.
 If you want to give your feet some rest, you can opt for one of the various theater shows they offer in the park.
-We went to the dark night, a theatrical show with horses, acrobatics and even some magic.
-There are many more shows on offer but if you only have one day to spent, there is no chance to see them all.
+We went to Spanish Arena, a theatrical show with horses, acrobatics and even some magic.
+There are many more shows on offer, so pick them wisely.

 Top 5 tips for a fun day at Europa-park: